samathaluca/new-lazycamp/test.md

 Quickfire email
 check email link works to direct dial from mobile and computers with

+Quickfire email
+* Checked that email link works to direct dial from mobile and computers with e.g. skype call and email client

 skype or calling option
 messenger chat in organise events too